kenechukwuJosiah/kenechukwuJosiah/README.md

 # ⚡ Fun Facts
 - 🌍 I love exploring new technologies and contributing to open-source projects.
-- 🎮 When I’m not coding, you can find me playing video games or reading tech blogs.
+- 🎮 When I’m not coding, you can find me playing video games or reading.
-- 🎤 I’m also passionate about tech mentorship and community building.